Bloctans/Meowerbot-Scratch/README.md

-Quick wrapper for cljs in scratch
+Terrible Meowerbot port in scratch

-My first scratch extension so expect issues

-Rarely updated
+May redo later